 When it comes to public transport, long-distance trains and buses, and those that drive from the airport are frequently places where thieves operate.
 Taxi drivers, as in any other big city, tend to overcharge tourists for their services, so always ask them to use the taxi meter.
 The public transport system in Warsaw is generally well-developed, but the driving habits are extremely bad which is proven by the fact that Poland has the highest road fatality rates among European countries.

 PICKPOCKETS RISK : MEDIUM

 The more tourists, the more pickpocket risks.
 Warsaw is an incredibly popular tourist destination which in turn leads to the higher chances of being robbed there.
 Thieves will try to distract your attention and steal your phone or wallet.
 Be especially vigilant around ATMs, at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia, and Sopot and in Warsaw and Krakow.

 Weather in Poland is not extreme, but the heavy rains in spring might cause flooding.
 Low temperatures and great amount of snow are possible in winter, which might lead to ice on roads which is hazardous.
 Other serious natural disasters do not happen.

 MUGGING RISK : LOW

 Warsaw is a great place for tourists since serious crime against foreigners is relatively rare.
 However, you should not rely on that, because there have been reports of incidents which were racially motivated.
-You are not likely to be kidnapped or mugged in Warsaw, but still it is advisable not to accept drinks from strangers and use only official taxi.
+You are not likely to be kidnapped or mugged in Warsaw, but still, it is advisable not to accept drinks from strangers and use an only official taxi.